Thursday, 21 November 2024

 Pass the tissues, it's the end of an era.

 I don't think anyone can remember a time when we didn't have a General Practitioner, aka a doctor, in the City.
 I recall my mother speaking of Dr. Elliot who cared for her since she was a child, and I remember my first GP, Dr George Middleton, who administered care for me and countless many others over several decades.
+I was one of the first babies born shortly after he and his own family moved to St Davids to give many years of service to the community as our only GP.
 Since his retirement we've been served by many GP's including Drs Hamilton, Grimshaw, Sheldon, Van Kempen, Ferguson, Kauschinger, and Riley to name but a few.

 The District Nurse, Nurse Davies, could be seen cycling her way around the district, come rain or shine, to get from patient to patient for the housebound.
-Nothing stopped this indomitable force from visiting her patients.
+Always in uniform, topped with a Gabardine raincoat, nothing stopped this indomitable force from visiting her patients.
 In later years she drove a Morris Minor.
 She would be in attendance at the Surgery to assist with dressings, stitches, phlebotomy, and other jobs during opening hours.
 She worked alone, a far cry from today with multiple Practice Nurses present for a multitude of tasks and clinics.

 Then came the days of the receptionist.
 The first one I remember was Mrs Catherine Simpson, a lovely lady, totally in charge, she tolerated no nonsense!
 Her job was to pull patient notes for the doctor and pass them through a tiny hatch into the consulting room, as well as other general duties.
 Her "office" was no bigger than a broom cupboard, which with it's west facing aspect became a furnace in the summer evenings, a far cry from today with a team of receptionists on duty all day long, operating state of the art computers with an endless list of duties and jobs from ordering repeat prescriptions, booking appointments, organising tests, and so much more.
 Nowadays, there is even a Practice Manager.
 An entire company of workers!